10 Reliable Ways to Find Housing for Felons

-The good news is that housing assistance for felons is available.
-Government and Nonprofit programs are available to help felons to find affordable housing or get financial assistance for released prisoners to pay their rent.
+Government and Nonprofit programs are also available to provide financial assistance for released prisoners to pay their rent.

 Why Housing Assistance is Important for Felons

-• Reduces Recidivism: Studies show that felons who secure housing immediately after release have lower recidivism rates compared to those who do not.
-Stable housing is key to successful re-entry.
+• Reduces Recidivism: Studies show that people who find housing immediately after leaving prison are have lower recidivism rates compared to those who do not.
+Having a stable home is one of the most important steps to a fresh start.

 • Improves Mental Health: Homelessness and housing instability lead to immense stress and deterioration of mental health.
 Access to affordable housing alleviates this burden.